Publishing Process

 5) Publication ethics enforcement

-Procedures are in place to address suspected misconduct (plagiarism, unethical research, fabricated or manipulated data/images, undisclosed conflicts).
+Procedures are in place to address suspected misconduct (plagiarism, unethical research, fabricated or manipulated data/images, and undisclosed conflicts).
 Outcomes may include rejection, correction, expression of concern, or retraction, depending on findings.

 6) Production workflow strengthened for consistency